Ayesha-sys-QA/Portfolio/Test-Cases/README.md

 # Hi there 👋, I'm Ayesha!

 ### 🌟 About Me
-💻 I'm a **Quality Assurance (QA) Engineer** passionate about delivering flawless software through thorough testing and automation.
+💻 I'm a **Quality Assurance (QA) Engineer** passionate about delivering flawless software thorough testing and automation.
 🔍 I specialize in **test automation**, **manual testing**, and ensuring great user experiences.
 🎯 I believe in continuous learning and contributing to the tech community.